atykhonov/kbot/README.md

 BotFarther: Done!
 Congratulations on your new bot. [...]
 ```

 Among all other information, you should get a token to access the HTTP API.
-Copy it to use for `TELEBOT_TOKEN` environment variable in the next steps.
+Copy it to use for `TELE_TOKEN` environment variable in the next steps.

 ## Start the application